agcom/entity-extension-model/extensions/reference-name.md

-# Name string
+# Reference name

 It's suggested to assign a string as a name to each entity and each mapping.
 Thus, you can reference them by their names.

-The **name string**,
+A reference name,

 - Should be **unique** in the whole context it's used in.
 - Can be anything!

-> You may use conventions for the name string.
+	> You may use conventions.
 For example, you can use Java qualified class names' convention.

 Examples,